-Managing Outcomes Vs. Outputs : more than just semantics
+Managing Outcomes Over.
+Outputs : more than just semantics

 One of the most consistent observations we have made here at Just3Things when working with our clients is the exponential difference in organizational culture, productivity and effectiveness when leadership and teams manage to outcomes over outputs.